hyperledger/besu-docs/docs/Tutorials/Contracts/Account-Funds-Transfers.md

 This example uses `eth_sendSignedTransaction` and one of the [test accounts](../../Reference/Accounts-for-Testing.md) to transfer funds to a newly created account.

-!!! critical "Do not use the test accounts on Ethereum MainNet or any production network."
+!!! critical "Do not use the test accounts on Ethereum Mainnet or any production network."

     The private key is publicly displayed, which means the account is not secure.